-- Communicate clearly to the student what his/her role will be, when you will meet and what your time and skill limitations are; - Assist the student in clarifying his/her goals and objectives and developing a plan that will result in achieving his/her goals; - ♦ Be available to answer questions in a non-judgmental manner allowing the student to learn from his/her mistakes; - ♦ Work with student to find 2 different types of sources for the annotated bibliography, due Nov.
-12th. - Guide, encourage and oversee the student as he/she completes his/her project; - Meet with student at least 15 hours outside of the school day; - Help the student evaluate the entire process and the final product; - Verify the time you spent working with the student throughout the project on the Fieldwork Time Log.
+- Communicate clearly to the student what his/her role will be, when you will meet and what your time and skill limitations are; - Assist the student in clarifying his/her goals and objectives and developing a plan that will result in achieving his/her goals; - Be available to answer questions in a non-judgmental manner allowing the student to learn from his/her mistakes; - ♦ Work with student to find 2 different types of sources for the annotated bibliography, due Oct.
+15th. - Guide, encourage and oversee the student as he/she completes his/her project; - ♦ Meet (in-person or virtual) with student at least 3 separate times outside of the school day during the 15 hour requirement; - Help the student evaluate the entire process and the final product; - Verify the time you spent working with the student throughout the project on the Fieldwork Time Log.